Making a Plan

 Research birth control.

-Check out our Contraceptive Comparison Tool to get the pros, cons, cost, and effectiveness of each kind of birth control.
+Check out our birth control comparison tool to get the pros, cons, cost, and effectiveness of each kind of birth control.

 Make a doctor’s appointment.